DarkGengar/100DaysOfMLCode/README.md

  **Thoughts:** Currently it is very difficult and I have technical and understanding problems but I try to continue my journey.

+ ## Day 22: October 14, 2018

+ **Today's Progress:** I have continued read the lecture 5.4 Inverse Kinematics of the course Move 37 watched the video 'Coding Challenge #64.1: Forward Kinematics' by The Coding Train and fixed the dependency issues of Box2D.

+ **Thoughts:** I am glad that the issues are fixed and I can continue the course Move 37.